Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Thus far this season Jacksonville has two wins against the spread.

+- The Jaguars put up 17.6 points per game, comparable to the 15.6 the Bills allow.

-- Jacksonville is 2-3 against the spread and 1-4 overall in games when it scores more than 15.6 points.
+- Jacksonville is 2-3 against the spread and 1-4 overall when the team scores more than 15.6 points.

-- In games that Jacksonville amasses over 269.0 yards, the team is 2-4 against the spread and 1-5 overall.
+- When Jacksonville churns out over 269.0 yards, the team is 2-4 against the spread and 1-5 overall.

-- The Jaguars have turned the ball over 12 times, six fewer times than the Bills have forced turnovers (18).
+- The Jaguars have turned the ball over 13 times, five fewer times than the Bills have forced turnovers (18).

 Home and road insights

-- At home this year, Jacksonville has one win against the spread and is 1-3 overall.
+- Jacksonville has covered the spread once at home, and is 1-3 overall there, this season.

-- This season, in four home games, Jacksonville has gone over the total once.
+- In four home games this year, Jacksonville has hit the over once.

-- Away from home, Buffalo is 3-1 against the spread, and 3-1 overall.
+- This year on the road, Buffalo is 3-1 against the spread and 3-1 overall.

-- Buffalo has gone over the total twice in four away games this year.
+- In four away games this year, Buffalo has gone over the total twice.

 Powered by Data Skrive.